-The films currently available to view online via our GP Portal are:
+The films currently available to view online through our GP Portal are:

 Adolescent Mental Health, with Dr Aileen Murtagh

-In this online module, Dr Aileen Murtagh, Child and Adolescent Psychiatrist, in St Patrick’s Mental Health Services, looks at some of the more common adolescent mental health difficulties that are likely to present in the GP surgery, with a focus on the internalising disorders, depressive disorders, anxiety disorders and self-harming behaviour in adolescence.
+In this online module, Dr Aileen Murtagh, Child and Adolescent Psychiatrist in SPMHS, looks at some of the more common adolescent mental health difficulties that are likely to present in the GP surgery, with a focus on internalising disorders, depressive disorders, anxiety disorders and self-harming behaviour in adolescence.

 Anxiety Presentations in Primary Care, with Dr Michael McDonough

-Anxiety is a hugely prevalent problem in Irish society, it is almost ubiquitous in everyone’s lives with one in nine people affected on a daily basis.
+Anxiety is a hugely prevalent problem in Irish society; it is almost ubiquitous in everyone’s lives, with one in nine people affected on a daily basis.
 In the first instance, anxiety disorders are quite commonly presented in the GP’s office.
-In this online module, Dr Michael McDonough, Consultant Psychiatrist in St Patrick’s Mental Health Services, presents an overview of anxiety disorders and their presentations in primary care.
+In this online module, Dr Michael McDonough, Consultant Psychiatrist in SPMHS, presents an overview of anxiety disorders and their presentations in primary care.

-GP & Physician Mental Health, with Professor Jim Lucey
+GP and Physician Mental Health, with Professor Jim Lucey

-GPs and those in primary care deal with increased levels of mental stress and pressure, which can cause burnout, on an on-going basis.
-Thus, in this online module, Professor Jim Lucey, Medical Director of St Patrick’s Mental Health Services, discusses the nature of delivering a health service while also taking into account your own mental health.
-He also discusses what those working in the health industry can do to help repair their own wellbeing when difficulties are experienced.
+GPs and those in primary care deal with increased levels of mental stress and pressure, which can cause burnout, on an ongoing basis.
+Thus, in this online module, Professor Jim Lucey, Consultant Psychiatrist at SPMHS, discusses the nature of delivering a health service while also taking into account your own mental health.
+He also discusses what those working in healthcare services can do to help repair their own wellbeing when difficulties are experienced.

 Successful Aging and Life Skills for Older People, with Dr Declan Lyons